nearit/Android-SDK/README.md

     </intent-filter>
 </receiver>
 ```
-You can set your own icon for the notifications with the method *setNotificationImage(int imgRes)* of the *NearItManager*
+You can set your own icon for the notifications with the method *setNotificationImage(int imgRes)* of *NearItManager*

-Recipes tracks themselves as received, but you need to track the tap event, by calling
+Recipes tracks themselves as notified, but you need to track the tap event, by calling
 ```java
 Recipe.sendTracking(getApplicationContext(), recipeId, Recipe.ENGAGED_STATUS);
 ```